choice17/git-note/README.md

 # git-note

-- initialize a git repo\n
+- initialize a git repo
-git init
+-- git init

-- add all the file to the .git\n git add *
+- add all the file to the .git git add *

 - commit to create log for .git\n